I am about to share with you what is literally the best sauce to pour over cream cheese.

 - Honey: A mild honey works best.
 The ketchup and honey are the two main ingredients, and that combo brings the sweet and tangy.
 The rest of the ingredients bring the magic!

 - A1 Steak Sauce: There is something about A1 that gets me right in the salivary glands.
 It’s a little sweet, spicy, and tangy all by itself.
-I keep a bottle on hand specifically to make red sauce
+I keep a bottle on hand specifically to make red sauce.
+If you don’t like A1 Sauce, the closest substitution I can think of is tamarind sauce

 - chopped onion: Sweet or yellow onion will work.
 You need about 1/2 cup.
 I generally don’t measure, so it kind of depends on how much you like onion.
 And it does add little “chunks” to the sauce, so if you like smooth sauces, consider pureeing it after you make it

-- minced garlic: some fermented garlic honey would be great here, but any garlic will do, even pre-minced.
-I often use freeze-dried, and more than the recipe strictly calls for
+- minced garlic: Any garlic will do, even pre-minced.
+I often use freeze-dried or granulated garlic, and more than the recipe strictly calls for

 - salt: A generous, heavy pinch.
 Or measure out 3/8 teaspoon kosher salt.
 Use a bit less if you’re using fine table salt